 Jane Hirshfield’s poetry reveals her total exuberance for life in this world.
 Interesting and interested, the scope of Hirshfield’s poetry is stunning in both breadth and depth; her poems invite readers to contemplate the many facets of being.
 Of Hirshfield’s books, Laura Donnelly writes, “[T]hey waken us through their travels in the elemental; or rather, they waken us to the ways the elemental travels through us.”
 Hirshfield works masterfully across multiple genres and roles and has enjoyed a thoroughly impressive career as a poet, an essayist, a translator, and an editor.
 Her poetry addresses a broad array of experiences and feelings with a keen curiosity and deep spirituality, finding beauty in all corners of human life.
-Hirshfield has written ten books of poetry, the most recent of which is The Beauty: Poems (Knopf Doubleday Publishing Group, 2015); two books of essays; and edited an additional four anthologies.
+Hirshfield has written ten books of poetry, the most recent of which is The Beauty: Poems (2015), two books of essays, and has edited four anthologies.
 She received her BA from Princeton University in 1973, a member of its first class to include women, and in 1979 received lay ordination in Soto Zen at the San Francisco Zen Center.
 She has received many awards for her poetry, including fellowships from the Guggenheim Foundation, the Rockefeller Foundation, the National Endowment for the Arts, and an Academy Fellowship for distinguished poetic achievement from The Academy of American Poets in 2004.
 Hirshfield has served as a contributing editor at The Alaska Quarterly Review and Ploughshares and has held residencies at Yaddo, the MacDowell Colony.
 From 2012 to 2017, Hirshfield served as a Chancellor of the Academy of American Poets.

 Poetry Center Reading:

 Lie down, you are horizontal.

 I wanted my fate to be human.